 Step 4: This is your base.
 Repeat with all the remaining brownies.

-Once your base is ready, you can decorate your Christmas brownies with any of these ideas.
+Once your base is ready, you can decorate your Christmas brownies with any of these brownie decorations.
 Or design your own!

 Christmas trees: Using Wilton Tip 32 (affiliate), pipe a green star where you want the top of your tree.
 Add three rows beneath it to make a tree shape, then add a small pretzel stick as the tree trunk.
 Finish with sprinkles.